starlingx/config/api-ref/source/api-ref-sysinv-v1-config.rst

    :header: "Parameter", "Style", "Type", "Description"
    :widths: 20, 20, 20, 60

-   "device_node (Optional)", "plain", "xsd:string", "[Deprecated] The disk device node on the host that cgts-vg will be extended to create ceph-mon-lv."
    "device_path (Optional)", "plain", "xsd:string", "[Deprecated] The disk device path on the host that cgts-vg will be extended to create ceph-mon-lv."
-   "host (Optional)", "plain", "xsd:string", "The name of host this ceph mon belongs to."
+   "hostname (Optional)", "plain", "xsd:string", "The name of host this ceph mon belongs to."
-   "ceph_mon_gib (Optional)", "plain", "xsd:integer", "The ceph-mon-lv size in GiB, for Ceph backend only."
+   "state (Optional)", "plain", "xsd:string", "The admin state of the Ceph monitor backend."
-   "ceph_mon_dev (Optional)", "plain", "xsd:string", "[Deprecated] The disk device on both controllers that cgts-vg will be extended to create ceph-mon-lv."
-   "ceph_mon_dev_ctrl0 (Optional)", "plain", "xsd:string", "[Deprecated] The disk device on controller-0 that cgts-vg will be extended to create ceph-mon-lv."
-   "ceph_mon_dev_ctrl1 (Optional)", "plain", "xsd:string", "[Deprecated] The disk device on controller-1 that cgts-vg will be extended to create ceph-mon-lv."
+   "task (Optional)", "plain", "xsd:string", "The current task of the Ceph monitor when in ""configuring"" state."
    "uuid (Optional)", "plain", "csapi:UUID", "The UUID of this ceph monitor."
-   "isystem_uuid (Optional)", "plain", "csapi:UUID", "The System UUID which the storage backend belongs to."
-   "uuid (Optional)", "plain", "csapi:UUID", "The universally unique identifier for this object."
    "links (Optional)", "plain", "xsd:list", "For convenience, resources contain links to themselves.
 This allows a client to easily obtain rather than construct resource URIs.
 The following types of link relations are associated with resources: a self link containing a versioned link to the resource, and a bookmark link containing a permanent link to a resource that is appropriate for long term storage."
    "created_at (Optional)", "plain", "xsd:dateTime", "The time when the object was created."
    "updated_at (Optional)", "plain", "xsd:dateTime", "The time when the object was last updated."